 Will Parish, Founder and President

-Will Parish is a credentialed public high school science educator with a 30-year record of innovative accomplishments in the environmental and educational fields.
-He taught environmental science and civics at Gateway High School in San Francisco, and now serves on their board.
-He served on the California State Board of Education’s Curriculum Commission and then founded Ten Strands as a nonprofit organization to support California’s efforts to achieve statewide penetration of high-quality environment-based education into all California’s public K–12 schools.
+Will Parish is a credentialed public high school science educator with a 35-year record of innovative accomplishments in the environmental and educational fields.
+He taught environmental science and civics at Gateway High School in San Francisco for ten years, and served on its Board of Trustees.
+He served on the California State Board of Education’s Instructional Quality Commission and then founded Ten Strands as a nonprofit organization to support California’s efforts to achieve statewide integration of high-quality environment-based education into all California’s public K–12 schools.

 Karen Cowe, Chief Executive Officer